Information for New Students | Episcopal High School

 • Scratch Paper: Encouraged

-• Deadline: Submit your completed test ASAP.
+• Deadline: Submit your completed placement test ASAP.

 Modern and Classical Languages Placement